jobellet/ADHDtools/README.md

 *   **Routine Tool:** Create and run daily routines with timed tasks.
 *   **Focus Mode:** Minimize distractions with a clean, focused interface.
 *   **Rewards:** Celebrate your accomplishments with visual rewards.
+*   **Calendar Tool:** Import events from ICS files and integrate them with other tools.

 ## Privacy